What are heart murmurs?

 To get more information about how your child’s heart looks and works, your child may also need tests.
 These may include:

 Your child does not need any treatment just for a heart murmur.

 Most heart murmurs in children do not mean there’s a problem.
 They will go away on their own as the child gets older.

-If your child’s heart murmur is from a structural heart problem, like ventricular septal defect (VSD), or some other health problem, like anemia, your child may need treatment for that condition.
+If your child’s heart murmur is from a structural heart problem, like a ventricular septal defect (VSD), or some other health problem, like anemia, your child may need treatment for that condition.

 Children who have a heart defect that caused their murmur may need more imaging tests and follow-up visits with a cardiologist.
 They sometimes need medicines, cardiac catheterization or heart surgery.